 Aging is a natural part of life.
 From the mid-60s to the end of life, we are in the period of development known as late adulthood.
-In this stage of life, therapy can help adults to face the practical tasks, spiritual questions, and medical concerns of aging.
+In this stage of life, therapy can help adults in facing the practical tasks, spiritual questions, and medical concerns of aging.
 As we age, it is common to experience the emotions of depression or anxiety, and to deal with grief as friends and family members pass on.
 Therapy can also help people who may have difficulty with the transitions of aging to manage their emotions, find new sources of enjoyment and meaning, and find new support systems.

 Individual or family therapy can also assist family members who may be caretakers of their elder relatives, as it can support them in dealing with their emotions, questions, and communication issues.
 Counseling can provide comfort for caregivers and their loved ones to collaborate on decisions and to have meaningful conversation in a safe, supportive space.

 Aging and End-of-Life counseling can help you to:

 - Cope with medical issues of aging and physical pain